mulesoft/mule/distributions/standalone/src/main/resources/README.txt

                 line
 /conf           Configuration files
-/docs           API documentation (Javadoc) for Mule and its sub-projects /examples       Example applications you can run and try building yourself /lib/boot       Libraries used by the Java Service Wrapper to boot the server /lib/endorsed   Endorsed Java libraries used by Mule /lib/mule       Mule libraries
+/docs           API documentation (Javadoc) for Mule and its sub-projects /lib/boot       Libraries used by the Java Service Wrapper to boot the server /lib/endorsed   Endorsed Java libraries used by Mule /lib/mule       Mule libraries